llmcloud24/de.KCD-Summer-School-2024/Day_4/npm/README.md

 >
 > This example will still work, if you have more control over your infrastructure, and know what you're doing.
 >
-> Feel free to try and deploy it and see if you access the interface, but the functionality will be very limited.
+> Feel free to try and deploy it and see if you can access the interface, but do anticipate that things might not work properly.

 ### What is Nginx Proxy Manager (NPM)?